 The first cohort of IHM students performed Hawaiian music at many events in 2012 and 2013.
 These included performances at hotels, malls, private parties, lū‘au, fundraisers, and community events.
 As our first cohort has completed their studies and new students will not begin the program until Fall 2013, we are not accepting any requests for student peformances at this time.
 Once our new students have begun the program and can be assigned to performing groups, we will begin to accept and consider requests for performances.

 Providing students with the opportunity to gain real-world experience is one of the primarly goals of IHM.
 However, as we are IHM staff need to examine each opportunity to weigh its benefits to the students, and to assure that outside performances to do not negatively impact their classwork.
 IHM faculty and staff consider several factors when determining whether to accept or decline the opportunity for IHM students to perform:

-- Will the performance help support a charitable organization, benevolent association or other group that provides a valuable social service?
-IHM students learn the significant role that music plays in society, and we enourage them to share their talents and knowledge when it serves to help those that help others.
+2. Will the performance help support a charitable organization, benevolent association or other group that provides a valuable social service?
+IHM students learn the significant role that music plays in society, and we encourage them to share their talents and knowledge when it serves to help those that help others.

-- Will the organization requesting an IHM performance make a contribution to our IHM scholarship fund for the performance.
+3. Will the organization requesting an IHM performance make a contribution to our IHM scholarship fund for the performance make a contribution to our IHM scholarship fund for the performance?
 We cannot pay students for outside performances, nor can we book students to perform at commercial gigs.
-However, we do request that a contribution be made to our student scholarship fund for performances at commercial events.
+However, we do request that a contribution be made to our student scholarship fund for performances at commerical events.
 The amount of the contribution depends on the length of the performance, its location, the number of students performing, and whether or not the sponsor of the event will provide a sound system and engineer, or if we are requested to provide our own.
 We do not require contributions to our scholarship fund when performing at charitable events, but do ask that a sound system be provided.